 Some more figures.
-No less than 75% out of the entire sports betting revenue was made on football and 40% out of that represented bets on Serie A. Compared to 2016, the month of December 2017 registered an unbelievable 287% increase due to a new approach from Serie A to stage matches during the holiday season.
-There were many voices that said the sports betting websites are behind this and they could be right considering that this was the first time in history when matches were played in December, delaying the holiday break until January for players.
-Apart from the huge 287% increase in sports betting Italy revenue compared to 2016, December 2017 was also the month with the lowest payout rate towards players – only 75.5%.
+No less than 75% out of the entire sports betting revenue was made on football and 40% out of that represented bets on Serie A. Compared to 2016, the month of December 2017 registered an unbelievable 287% increase due to a new approach to stage Serie A matches during the holiday season.
+There were many voices that said the sports betting websites were behind this.
+They could be right, considering that this was the first time in history that matches were played in December, delaying the players’ holiday break until January.
+Apart from the huge increase in sports betting, December 2017 was also the month with the lowest pay-out rate towards players: only 75.5%.

 Stats Updated July 2018